Types Of Resistors – Applications, Conclusion And FAQs

 Force Sensitive Resistor

-Things to Consider When Using Various Types of Resistors
+Things to Consider When Using Various types of fixed resistors

-Power dissipation and temperature coefficients are the two factors to be mindful of when using a type of resistor.
+Power dissipation and temperature coefficients are the two factors to be mindful of when using a resistor:

-Power Dissipation: Power dissipation is an important consideration when selecting a resistor.
-Always select a resistor with a lower power rating than the current being passed through it.
-So, choose a resistor with a power rating at least twice as high.
+• Power Dissipation: Always select a resistor with a power rating higher than the current being passed through it, ideally twice as high.

 Color Code of Resistors